BOC/ARTI Mutual Recognition Arrangement

 2. work permits

-For further information on the professsion of Athletic and Rehabilitation Therapy in Ireland, (job market, regulation etc), please read “About Athletic and Rehabilitation Therapy”.
+For further information on the professsion of Athletic Therapy in Ireland, (job market, regulation etc), please read “About Athletic and Rehabilitation Therapy”.

-The information below is provided as service to Certified Athletic Trainers (ATC), Certified Athletic Therapists (CAT(C) and Certified Athletic and Rehabilitation Therapists (ARTC) to assist with the process involved in the CATA/BOC/ARTI Mutual Recognition Agreement.
+The information below is provided as service to Certified Athletic Trainers (ATC), and Certified Athletic Therapists (CAT) to assist with the process involved in the BOC/ARTI Mutual Recognition Agreement.

-In order to qualify as a candidate for the BOC/CATA certification exams, a Certified Athletic and Rehabilitation Therapist’s certification and good standing must be confirmed on the BOC/CATA exam application by an official from ARTI.
-In order to be in good standing the ARTC must
+In order to qualify as a candidate for the BOC certification exams, a Certified Athletic Therapist’s certification and good standing must be confirmed on the BOC exam application by an official from ARTI.
+In order to be in good standing the CAT must

 1. be certified and current member of ARTI*